lexemmens/podman-maven-plugin/README.md

 </server>
 ```

 The password may be encrypted.
-The id of the server **must** match the registry configured in the plugin (see below).
+The id of the server **must** match the registries configured in the plugin (see below).
 The plugin will fail if
 credentials are missing for any of the provided registries.

 This plugin will also fail if there are no registries configured, but authentication is not skipped.
 Please refer to the table below for all configuration